Air Fryer Recipe

 Method

-- Wash the cauliflower thoroughly and cut into bite-sized florets.
+- Wash the cauliflower well, then cut it into bite-sized florets.

-- In a large bowl, combine olive oil, garlic powder, paprika, salt, and pepper.
+- In a large bowl, mix together the olive oil, garlic powder, paprika, salt and pepper.

-- Add cauliflower florets to the bowl and toss until evenly coated.
+- Add the cauliflower florets to the bowl and toss until they are evenly coated.

 - Preheat the air fryer to 200°C.

-- Arrange florets in a single layer in the air fryer basket.
+- Spread the florets in a single layer in the air fryer basket.

 - Cook for 15-20 minutes, shaking the basket halfway through.

-- Sprinkle grated parmesan over hot cauliflower if desired and garnish with parsley before serving.
+- Scatter grated parmesan over the hot cauliflower, if desired, and garnish with parsley before serving.

 Why this works in an air fryer